Tiecoon/B7/README.md

 		* linux-perf-x.xx for your kernel version
 		* sysctl kernel.perf_event_paranoid < 3

+## Testing

+To run multiple tests at the same time pass `-- --test-threads=1` to cargo test

 ## Documentation

 Currently there is no hosted documentation but you can get local docs with